cisagov/prescup-challenges/pc4/team/round3-code-breaking-tryouts/solution/README.md

 ## Overview

-This is an infinity-style challenge.
-This solution guide covers the walk-through and is organized by submission question.
-The steps used to solve all challenge instances will be similar, but the answers will vary.
+This challenge asks competitors to break adversarial codes to uncover vital intelligence.

+When deploying a hosted version of this challenge, answers are randomly generated for each deployment.
+This guide provides the steps to solve the challenge and the answers for the artifacts provided in the challenge directory.

 ## Question 1

 _What is the passcode recovered from the Unicode message problem?
 (10 alphanumeric characters)_

+- iteonauslr

 ### Unicode Decoding